-The College of Veterinary Medicine proctors approximately 50 exams per semester, which are scheduled by ASA.
-The majority of these exams are administered electronically via ExamSoft or Canvas.
-The coordination of exams and proctors is managed by the Exam Coordinator – Alexis Jenkins email@example.com.
+The College of Veterinary Medicine proctors approximately 50 course assessments per semester, which are scheduled by ASA.
+The majority of these assessments are administered electronically via ExamSoft or Canvas.
+The coordination of written assessments and assignment of proctors is managed by the Coordinator of Testing Services – Alexis Jenkins firstname.lastname@example.org.

 Canvas (e-Learning) is the learning management system used by the University of Florida.
 Exams or Quizzes in Canvas will be housed within their respective courses, and organized beneath the ‘Quizzes’ tab within the course.

 The College of Veterinary Medicine requires all students to have access to a laptop with privacy screen, webcam and microphone.
 Laptops must be capable of meeting minimum system requirements below.

 **Chromebooks are not approved devices and not compatible with required programs.

 **Virtual cameras and headphones with built-in microphones are not supported.

 |Processor (Non-ARM-based)||Intel Core i3+ , AMD Ryzen 5+, Apple M1+||Multi-core AMD, Intel, M1, or M2 processor|